Easy Roasted Pork Tenderloin and Apple Skillet

 In this recipe, first sear the pork in the skillet.
 This will give the meat an appealing crust and browned exterior and will lend flavor to the skillet in the form of fond.
 Here are couple things to keep in mind:

-- Also, make sure that the oven is fully preheated before the skillet goes in.
+ake sure that the oven is fully preheated before the skillet goes in.
 In this one I used a 400 degree oven.
+From there, roast the pork for 12 to 15 minutes.

-What Internal Temperature to Cook Roasted Pork Tenderloin
+What Internal Temperature to Cook Roasted Pork Tenderloin?

 - Here’s the problem: Pork tenderloin is not symmetrical.
 It is skinny on one end and fat on the other end.
-So poor little skinny end will be cooked though sooner.
+So poor little skinny end will be cooked through sooner.
 The National Pork Board recommends that you cook pork to 145 degreed F, then rest it for 3 minutes.
 But if you were to do that, the skinny end would be total sawdust.

 - When I was testing this recipe, I had better luck pulling the pork out earlier than that, and letting it rest on a platter tented with foil for 10 minutes.
 That gave me a nice slightly rosy interior on the thicker end, and more well done pieces on the tail end.
-Keep in mind a couple things, I temped it at a couple different spots.
+Keep in mind a couple of things, I temped it at a couple different spots.
 At narrower spots it was indeed at 145.
 At the tip it was even hotter.
 But at the very thickest part it was 136.
 I pulled it, put it on a heavy platter to hold in the heat and tented it with foil.
 I let it rest for a full 10 minutes.

 - Note: Make sure you know where the sensor is in your thermometer.
 Some of them are deceptive and the sensor is actually an inch up from the tip!
+This is the instant-read thermometer I recommend.

 - My advice is this: If you are concerned, feel free to go by the guidelines set out by the FSIS, and cook it to 145.
-Consuming undercooked meat puts you at risk for food born illness.
+Consuming undercooked meat puts you at risk for food-born illness.

 - I also made simple steamed brussels sprouts with olive oil, salt and pepper.
 If you were serving this at a dinner party for the holidays, I would make my roasted brussels sprouts with balsamic vinegar and thyme or my simple skillet green beans.
 These Roasted Rainbow Carrots are pretty!